chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 \

-#### Visualise the data
+### Visualise the data

-The way the data are distributed in each group can be inspected with histograms or density plots.
+The way the data are distributed in each group can be inspected with histograms or density plots:

 ```r